Durant, Nets plan to move forward together instead of trade

 AP Basketball Writer

-NEW YORK (AP) — Kevin Durant and the Brooklyn Nets plan to stay together after all, even after the All-Star forward asked to be traded earlier this summer.
+NEW YORK (AP) — Kevin Durant and the Brooklyn Nets are staying together.

+A trade request that jolted the franchise and dominated NBA headlines has been removed.
+The Nets will return next season with their All-Star forward in uniform — and with their championship hopes intact.

 The Nets said Tuesday that the team’s leadership met a day earlier with Durant and business partner Rich Kleiman in Los Angeles and “agreed to move forward with our partnership,” general manager Sean Marks said in a statement.